HEX Lab

 If you are interested, please send your transcript of records, CV and motivation to the respective supervisor with CC to hex-thesis.ortho@mh.tum.de.

-Course: Exergames in Medicine and Health
+Exergames in Medicine and Health (SS)

 This course deals with the theory, design, engineering and development of exergames.
 In the course, students will be provided with theoretical game-design, gamification and medical foundations and work in small groups to realize working exergame prototypes.
-Sample topics for theoretical discussions may include Cyber-rehabilitation, Gamification and Game Design.
+Exemplary project themes could be:

 • Designing exergames for rehabilitation and physiotherapy